tharunkumaran05-ship-it/ecommerce-devops-platform/README.md

 ### 1. Live Dashboard

-The homepage isn't just a landing page — it shows the live status of every tool in the stack and pulls a real number from the app's own `/metrics` endpoint.
+The homepage provides a visual dashboard displaying the technologies used in the platform and links to `health` and `metrics` endpoints.

 ![Live dashboard](docs/screenshots/01-live-dashboard.png)
 ![Architecture, features & footer](docs/screenshots/02-live-dashboard-architecture.png)